odys-z/html-service/README.md

 # html-service

-A light-weight java web server.
+A light-weight java web server, used for registering as Windows Service, based upon Jetty 12.